 A builder for the project has been selected but the contract will not be awarded until later this year, after the planning approvals for the project are confirmed.

-There is now a confirmed design and builder for the project.
-Next we will be taking this design through the Environment Effects Statement planning process.
+A design and builder for the project was confirmed in April 2017.
+This design is now being taken through the Environment Effects Statement planning process.

 The project will not require the compulsory acquisition of homes.